DragonKnightOfBreeze/Paradox-Language-Support/docs/en/README.md

 This plugin shares rule files (`*.cwt`) with [CWTools](https://github.com/cwtools/cwtools-vscode), but related functions has not been fully implemented yet.

+If you have met IDE exceptions about indices, please try to rebuild indices.
+(Click `File -> Invalidate Caches... -> Invalidate and Restart`)

 If you have found any bugs or problems, feel free to report them in project's [Github Issue Page](https://github.com/DragonKnightOfBreeze/Paradox-Language-Support/issues).

 Welcome to have a look at [this project](https://github.com/DragonKnightOfBreeze/Paradox-Language-Support) and [my other projects](https://github.com/DragonKnightOfBreeze?tab=repositories).